If you're in the market for a new job, preparing for potential interviews is likely on the top of your priority list.

 You'll have a good record of your work accomplishments and scenarios to use for bios, your resume, your website and cover letter as a result of your preparation.

-Because many of us don't give credit where it's due, coming up with examples for behavioral based interviews can be a confidence booster when we acknowledge our strengths and accomplishments on paper.
+Because many of us don't give credit where it's due, coming up with examples of behavioral-based interviews can be a confidence booster when we acknowledge our strengths and accomplishments on paper.

 When we are thinking back for examples to use, sometimes we forget about a process or idea that worked in the past that can be applied today or in the future when needed.